 Job Description Template Instructions

 Other than “Job Code,” “Job Grade” and “FLSA Status,” all sections of the job description template should be completed.
-Do NOT leave a section blank.
-After the completed job description template has been reviewed and approved by your management, submit the template to your HR representative for forwarding to the compensation team.
+After the completed job description template has been reviewed and approved by your management, submit the template to your HR / Business Office for forwarding to the compensation team.

 Position Summary